 We repeat, mere muscle and power are not our thing at Right Off the Bat Project.
 But momentous is momentous; monumental is monumental.
 Therefore, let us celebrate the anniversary of the first ball (maybe! if not the previous August: cf. the next paragraph) Mantle almost propelled out of the Stadium during the course of a game: May 5, 1956,* this off pitcher Lou Kretlow.

-There were others, documented by the pitchers themselves and confirmed by different players, so “the longest” was not a dubious boast of self-acclimation.
-These other Mantle balls almost rocketed out of the Stadium include: (1) August 7, 1955, against Babe Birrer of Detroit, and (2) June 23, 1957 (a massively attended Sunday doubleheader), off Dick Donovan, a career-star pitcher then with the White Sox.
+There were others, documented by the pitchers themselves and confirmed by different players, so “the longest” was not a dubious boast of self-acclamation.
+These other Mantle balls almost rocketed out of the Stadium in fair territory include: (1) August 7, 1955, against Babe Birrer of Detroit, and (2) June 23, 1957 (a massively attended Sunday doubleheader), off Dick Donovan, a career-star pitcher then with the White Sox.

-(Comic Billy Crystal, for years, claims to have been in “Louie Armstrong seats” among the 12,773 spectators that Saturday [May 5] “afternoon” [we presume afternoon]—he says it was his first ballgame.
+(Comic Billy Crystal, for years, claims to have been in “Louie Armstrong seats” among the 12,773 spectators that Saturday [May 5] “afternoon” [we presume afternoon]—he says it was his first ballgame at the age of eight.
+[One source lists him aetat.
+9.]
 Yet the date he typically ascribes is May 30, 1956, the middle of the Long Island-school week [It was not Memorial Day Weekend, as Crystal says, though there was the doubleheader.
 I’m not sure why they played two.
-Mantle excelled in each ballgame.], which for an eight-year-old, receiving a Mantle-signed scorecard in The Bronx nighttime, doesn’t seem completely feasible.
+Mantle excelled in each ballgame.], which for an eight/nine-year-old, receiving a Mantle-signed scorecard in The Bronx nighttime, doesn’t seem completely feasible.
 But Memory, mother of the Muses, it is via those goddesses from whom we get the word museum, can be a comedic-timed thing indeed.
 No wonder Mantle doesn’t remember what he was doing, on the field, on May 30, 1956.)

-(Note: Don Larsen, who would throw a perfect game in that year’s World Series, before a lot more fans (64,519 to be exact), came in to relieve for the Yankees.)
+(Note: Don Larsen, who would throw a perfect game in that year’s World Series, before a lot more fans [64,519 to be precise], came in to relieve for the Yankees.)

 Mantle would win the Triple Crown during the regular season.
 Billy Martin (not Crystal) batted just ahead of Mantle, and had not yet been traded to the opposing team, the Kansas City Athletics, as punishment (in part) for his participation in the infamous Copacabana brawl.
 The ugly incident at the nightclub would take place almost exactly one year later.

-Back to our century, I understand that the U.S. (or perhaps North American) cricket season opens on Cinco de Mayo, 2013.
+Back to our century, I understand that the United States (or perhaps North American) cricket season opens on Cinco de Mayo, 2013.
 I’m sure not much cricket is actually played in Mexico or France.
 It is from their conflict, the holiday derives.

 * In early May, Mantle had 11 home runs and was batting an otherworldly .446.
 In mid-August, he was still hitting .376.
 Nineteen-fifty-six showcased one of the all-time great single-season offensive performances by any major-league player.